raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ### What you will make

 Here is an example of the kind of program you could make.
-Click **Run** to see it in action.

 ![The Trinket Sense HAT emulator running a sample program which scrolls the humidity value across the LED matrix and then displays a picture of a fish](images/M0_4.gif)